jfcherng/php-diff/README.md

     'detailLevel' => 'line',
     // renderer language: eng, cht, chs, jpn, ...
-    // or an array which has the same keys with a language file 'language' => 'eng',
+    // or an array which has the same keys with a language file
+    // check the "Custom Language" section in the readme for more advanced usage 'language' => 'eng',
     // show line numbers in HTML renderers 'lineNumbers' => true,